Get up and running in 3 mins

 IRN, known as Invoice Reference Number, is a unique number allotted by Government to tag and identify every valid e-invoice generated in India, first implemented from 1st October 2020.
 The e-invoicing system has been introduced to create a standard for all e-invoices generated.
-In this article, we will be dealing with the following aspects about Invoice Reference Number (IRN) in an e-invoice:
+In this article, we will be dealing with the following aspects about Invoice Reference Number (IRN) in an e-invoice.

-The Invoice Reference Number (IRN) is a unique number (also known as hash) generated by the Invoice Registration Portal (IRP) using a hash generation algorithm, under the new e-invoicing system.
-For every document such as an invoice or debit or credit note to be submitted on the GST portal/e-way bill portal, an invoice reference number shall be generated.
+The Invoice Reference Number (IRN) is a unique number (also known as hash) generated by the Invoice Registration Portal (IRP) using a hash generation algorithm, under the e-invoicing system.
+For every document such as an invoice or debit or credit note to be submitted on the Invoice Registration Portal, a 64 character invoice reference number shall be generated.
 This number shall be unique for every invoice raised in a financial year by a GSTIN in the entire GST system.

 IRN is generated by converting characters into numbers (also called ‘hash’) using a hash generation algorithm.
 This algorithm will be applied to the following three parameters: